Your Complete Student Loan Guide for 2026

 If you already have federal student loans, you're not immediately forced into the new system.
 You retain access to your current plan — but legacy borrowers must choose between IBR, RAP, or a fixed payment plan by 2028.
 If you consolidate existing loans or take out new ones after July 1, 2026, your entire balance becomes subject to the new rules.
 This makes the consolidation decision far more consequential than it used to be.

-Federal Student Loan Policy Milestones, 2008–2028 2008 HEOA Higher Ed Opportunity Act 2015 REPAYE IDR launch 2017 First PSLF cohort 2020 CARES pause 43M borrowers Aug 2023 SAVE opens Jul 2025 OBBBA signed Jul 4, 2025 Jul 2026 RAP launches Jul 2028 SAVE ends statutory OBBBA = One Big Beautiful Bill Act • RAP = Repayment Assistance Plan • PSLF 120-payment threshold set 2007 Legacy IDR plans (IBR, PAYE, REPAYE) available to existing borrowers through 2028
+Federal Student Loan Policy Milestones, 2008–2028 2008 HEOA Higher Ed Opportunity Act 2015 REPAYE IDR launch 2017 First PSLF cohort 2020 CARES pause payment pause Aug 2023 SAVE opens Jul 2025 OBBBA signed Jul 4, 2025 Jul 2026 RAP launches Jul 2028 SAVE ends statutory OBBBA = One Big Beautiful Bill Act • RAP = Repayment Assistance Plan • PSLF 120-payment threshold set 2007 Legacy IDR plans (IBR, PAYE, REPAYE) available to existing borrowers through 2028

 Two decades of federal student loan policy changes — showing why 2026 is the most disruptive year since FFEL ended in 2010.